 Structural Insulated Panels (SIPs) offer a modern, cost-effective, environmental and energy efficient solution to building construction.
 A SIPs building is constructed by assembling pre-manufactured panels which are heavily insulated, often eliminating the need for additional insulation.
 The panels are very strong and used in external and internal walls.
 The ties are fixed to the outer face of the SIP panel with a stainless steel screw.

 The SureCav panels are fixed, as with timber frame, by a stainless steel screw and seal washer through the pods (recommended 5 per panel) see seal washers above.
+Install a row of SureCav, and along the top of each row, fix the frame ties at the specified centres.
+There are no studs in the SIPs so the tie can be fixed as needed.
+Trim the long joining strips at the tie and continue with the off-cut the other side.

 Would the SureCav cavity system be suitable for use with an ICF (Insulated Concrete Former) construction such as Nudura?